leejk526/4x3_world_AI_Textbook/README.md

 # 4x3_world_AI_Textbook

-This code is to calculate the utilities at each state for "4x3 world" problem using Value Iteration.
+This code is to calculate the utilities at each state for "4x3 world" problem using Value Iteration. <br />

-The more detailed information is at the page 645 to 653 in AI textbook.
+The more detailed information is at the page 645 to 653 in AI textbook. <br />

 Download Link : https://www.ics.uci.edu/~rickl/courses/cs-171/aima-resources/Artificial%20Intelligence%20A%20Modern%20Approach%20(3rd%20Edition).pdf